patrickburke66/DataViz_Final_Project/updates.md

 Today in class I got a large amount done for the random generator.
 I have figured out how to shrink down my data sets based on the parameters chosen, now I just have to combine them and figure out how to select a random combination from the data sets that I have shrunk down.

+## May 2

+## Before Class

+Before class I worked a lot on my Heat Map tab.
+I worked on this and made the heat maps for different potential options.
+I made all of these heat maps in the `wrangling_data.rmd` file that I have been using to test code and read in the data for my Shiny app.
+I am going to spend today transitioning this work from `wrangling_data.rmd` over to my Shiny app and have it functional.